lundquist-ecology-lab/introductory_biology/README.md

 ![front page](/screenshots/front.png)

 Each set of images can be converted to PDF for presentations in any order that you want.
-For example, if you want to produce a PDF of the fungi slides
+For example, if you want to produce a PDF of the fungi slides:

 ```bash